NEWFOUND WATER QUALITY HUB

 Impact of Intense Storms

 The recent water quality record is dominated by the influence of several large storm events, starting with Tropical Storm Irene in 2011 which brought over 8 inches of sustained rain to the watershed.
 Its damaging flood waters carried sediment and stormwater pollution to Newfound—dropping lake transparency by 80% to just 6.9 feet (2.1 m).
 Irene’s legacy can clearly be seen in the transparency and chlorophyll records and impacted water quality for at least the next four years.
+Intense storms occurring throughout 2023 have negatively impacted water quality lake wide.
+Looking at Newfound’s water quality record we see the effects from seasons like 2023 lasting for several years but generally do not alter long-term trends.

 WATER QUALITY THREATS